cheqd/cheqd-node/README.md

 * Creating, managing, and configuring accounts and keys on a cheqd node
 * Staking and participating in public-permissionless governance
 * Governance framework for public-permissionless self-sovereign identity networks
-* DID method specification
+* Creating [`did:cheqd` method DIDs](architecture/adr-list/adr-002-cheqd-did-method.md), DID Documents ("DIDDocs), and querying full DIDDocs

 ### Upcoming functionality

 A non-exhaustive list of future planned functionality \(not necessarily in order of priority\) is highlighted below:

-* Creating and querying DIDDocs
 * Creating and managing Verifiable Credentials anchored to DIDs on cheqd mainnet
+* Querying DIDDoc fragments and specific resources
+* Defining Schemas and Credential Definitions

 We plan on adding new functionality rapidly and on a regular basis.
 We will be sharing regular updates through our **Live Product Updates** page which includes our product roadmap, release notes, node operator FAQs and more.
 We welcome feedback on our [cheqd Community Slack](http://cheqd.link/join-cheqd-slack) workspace.